Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 Moving out of Oregon:

-- Oregon CHL may remain valid depending on your new state
+- Your Oregon CHL may still be valid depending on the new state

 Common Renewal Questions